 Tourism is booming in Amsterdam and the Netherlands!
 Everyone wants to see the amazing windmills, colorful tulips, taste delicious Gouda cheese and try on a pair of wooden shoes.

 If you wish to avoid crowds in Amsterdam and/or have already seen the typical Dutch highlights, don’t despair.
 With our professional local guides, you’ll discover more Wonderful Ways to Experience the Netherlands!

-Contact us for a Custom Private Tour of the Netherlands.
+Contact us for more things to do in the Netherlands.

 In 2009 the Wadden Sea (intertidal zone) has been added to Unesco World Heritage List.
 The word ‘Wad’ is Dutch for “mud flat”.
 When it is low tide you take a boat out into the sea until it gets stuck.
 Climb out and start walking the mud flats for about 3-hours to the islands.
 Professional guides will tell you about the unique eco-system, point out seals (when you’re lucky), and show you the way through the ditches.
 A true one in a lifetime experience.

 The century old crafts of painting with Delft Blue or making Gouda Cheese are dying out.
 Not only see how it is made but the true experience you get from rolling up your sleeves and give it a go yourselves!
 A very Dutch thing to do in the Netherlands.

 Learn the technique of working with black waterbased paint which will turn in the famous blue and white after firing the earthenware.

 Dig in deep when you scoop out the curds to press them into the mold for a tasty Gouda cheese.
 And it all did look so easy right?